The software product development industry is growing year over year. In fact, according to a report published by Gartner in late...

 Before you even consider building an MVP app, ask yourself – will your product idea solve an existing problem?

-If you can’t answer with a definite ‘yes’, then you should approach your idea with caution.
+If you can’t answer with a definite ‘yes, then you should approach your idea with caution.

-You must have a clear-cut plan, which answers the following questions:
+It would be best if you had a clear-cut plan, which answers the following questions:

 - How will my product solve user problems?

 - How big is the market I want to enter?

 - Will my product be another app in the market, or will it create an entirely new category?

 After you’ve figured out the answers, list your long-term business goals.
 You need to know how your app is going to make revenue.

 Next, list out the metrics you’ll be using to measure your goals.
 Think of things like conversion rate, app retention, or total sales.

 Finally, how will you tell if your app is successful?
 Make a checklist of success criteria.